 Faculty and staff in the District have dedicated a great amount of time and energy to help students succeed.
-There are numerous examples in the District Colleges that have received national and
+There are numerous examples in the District Colleges that have received national and regional awards.
+The District and Colleges continue to embark on numerous activities to enhance

 The overall success and retention rates of the District students in fall 2006 were 69.1% and 84.2% respectively.
-The analyzed by Transfer, Credit and Basic Skills courses, success rates in Basic Skills courses have been consistently lower than those in Transfer and Credit courses for the past several years and across all three Colleges.
+When analyzed by Transfer, Credit and Basic Skills courses, success rates in Basic Skills courses have been consistently lower than those in Transfer and Credit courses for the past several years and across all three Colleges.
 Retention rates, however, have been relatively similar for Transfer, Credit and Basic Skills courses at all three Colleges.
 Note, the tables below are provided by the System Office.
 Career & Technical Education (CTE) data is presented later in this section.